 What is Pre Police Verification for Passport?

-In most cases, the police verification happens after the applicant has submitted the application and all related required documents, annexures, etc. but before the application has been approved (and before the passport is issued).
+In most cases, the police verification is done after the applicant has submitted the form and all related required documents, annexures, etc. but before the application has been approved (and before the passport is issued).

 What is Post Police Verification for Passport?